 Is there any contraindication for a Simultaneous procedure?

 Yes.
 There are some contraindications and this is why we believe that the selection of the appropriate patient determines the outcome of the simultaneous procedure.
-The usual contraindications for Knee replacement include an active knee infection and severe neurologic compromise of the leg.
-This procedure is also relatively contraindicated in patients with concomitant cardiac, lungs and/or vascular disorders that may increase the possibilities of potential problems.
+The usual contraindications for knee replacement include an active knee infection and severe neurologic compromise of the leg.
+This procedure is also relatively contraindicated in patients with concomitant cardiac, lung, and/or vascular disorders that may increase the possibilities of potential problems.
 Patients above 80 years old should not have a simultaneous procedure due to the risks that it involves.

 Who would be the ideal candidate for a Simultaneous procedure?